sunfishcode/wasm-reference-manual/WebAssembly.md

     - a [label] for reference from branch instructions.
     - a *limit* integer value, which is an index into the value stack indicating where to reset it to on a branch to that label.
-    - an *arity* indicating the number of result values of the region
+    - a *signature*, which is a [block signature type] indicating the number and types of result values of the region.
  - A *value stack*, which carries values between instructions.
  - A *locals* vector, a heterogeneous vector of values containing an element for each type in the function's parameter list, followed by an element for each